Alan Tew – Close Encounters Of The Third Kind

 Recommended music:

 Tonight, we’re listening to music from the first four Bond films, Diamonds Are Forever and The Spy Who Loved Me!
-Unfortunately, I couldn’t find a recording of all of these, so you’re going to have to pick up the vinyl for yourself.
+Unfortunately, I couldn’t find a recording of all of these, so you’ll need to pick up the vinyl yourself.

-During the 1960s and 1970s, Tew continued his career composing stock music that was then licensed out for films and television.
-While I am not familiar with most of the British programs in his credits, some of the musical cues he created would eventually be used as incidental music in modern shows like SpongeBob SquarePants.
+During the 1960s and 1970s, Tew continued his career composing stock music, which was then licensed for films and television.
+While I am not familiar with most of the British programs in his credits, some of the musical cues he created would later be used as incidental music in modern shows such as SpongeBob SquarePants.

 Tew released half a dozen albums of his own and more than twenty records with his own orchestra, the Alan Tew Orchestra, in the 1970s.
-Besides a collaboration with Cat Stevens, the 1970s saw Tew’s Orchestra produce some bombastic scores, which eventually led to the development of funk music.
+In addition to a collaboration with Cat Stevens, the 1970s saw Tew’s Orchestra produce some bombastic scores that eventually helped develop funk music.
 In 2009, his arrangements were used in the score for Black Dynamite, a dozen years after his passing.
 His funky music would go on to be sampled by a variety of hip-hop artists, including Jay-Z, Snoop Dogg, and Ice Cube.

 The album that brought Tew to my attention is this 1978 jazz/pop compilation, “Close Encounters Of The Third Kind.”
 The music really reminds me of Meco’s disco-esque covers on ‘Music Inspired By Star Wars And Other Galactic Funk’, released the year before.
 Not only does this album feature Star Wars and Close Encounters (hence the album name) among the film and TV tunes, but it also features a pair of Bond tracks.
-The most recent Bond song, ‘Nobody Does It Better’ from “The Spy Who Loved Me” is included on the A-side, while the B-side ends with a unique 007 medley featuring The James Bond Theme first heard in Dr. No, and instrumental covers of From Russia With Love, Goldfinger, Thunderball, and Diamonds Are Forever.
+The most recent Bond song, ‘Nobody Does It Better’ from “The Spy Who Loved Me,” is included on the A-side.
+At the same time, the B-side ends with a unique 007 medley featuring The James Bond Theme first heard in Dr. No, and instrumental covers of From Russia With Love, Goldfinger, Thunderball, and Diamonds Are Forever.

 128. Alan Tew – Close Encounters Of The Third Kind